 All industries, including the industry in which we operate, are subject to legal claims with and without merit.
 We may be or become involved in disputes with other parties which may result in litigation.
 The results of litigation cannot be predicted with certainty.
 If we are unable to resolve any material disputes favourably, it may have a material adverse impact on our business and results of operations.
-We currently have no legal claims outstanding.
 See "Legal Proceedings".